 Ceres Life does not support RMD calculations related to inherited contracts; we will not collect information required to do so.

-The federal and state withholdings are set-up by FAST and will be reviewed by our tax department.
-(Carrie to follow)
+The federal and state withholdings are set-up by FAST and will be reviewed by our tax consultants.

 Dollar or percentage elected by the user for RMD